muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_ECMAScript.md

 [Syntax_Abstract](Muldis_Object_Notation_Syntax_Abstract.md); see that plus [Semantics](Muldis_Object_Notation_Semantics.md) for further context.

-The MUON ECMAScript-hosted format is semi-lightweight and designed to support interchange of source code and data between any 2 environments that do have a common working memory and run the ECMAScript programming language, such as because they collectively are part of a single process of an ECMAScript virtual
+The MUON ECMAScript hosted format is semi-lightweight and designed to support interchange of source code and data between any 2 environments that do have a common working memory and run the ECMAScript programming language, such as because they collectively are part of a single process of an ECMAScript virtual